kean/Align/README.md

 // Offset one of the anchors, creating a "virtual" anchor b.anchors.leading.equal(a.anchors.trailng + 20)

-// Set aspect ration for a view b.anchors.height.equal(a.anchors.width * 2)
+// Set aspect ratio for a view b.anchors.height.equal(a.anchors.width * 2)
 ```